caseytechschool-cts/pathway-highered/README.md

 ### Python Setup
 1. Download Python 3.8 from the [official Python website](https://www.python.org/downloads/release/python-380/)
 2. During installation:
-   - Check "Add Python 3.8 to PATH"
+   - Check **"Add Python 3.8 to PATH"**

+Open the cloned or the downloaded folder in your prefered IDE to complete the installation process.
 ### Virtual Environment Setup
 1. Install virtualenv:
 ```bash